prajna-project/prajna/README.md

 npm install --save prajna
 ```

-- Start prajna in your code
+- Start prajna in your code enterance
 ```javascript
 import Prajna from 'prajna';